Website accessed: 25 August 2020

 This is the only reversible bariatric procedure.
 An adjustable band is inflated to section off part of the stomach to create a smaller opening, which means less food can be eaten, and fewer calories consumed.
 The band can be adjusted to make the opening smaller.

 As obesity rises, so too does the need for bariatric surgery procedures.
-Unfortunately, for many North Americans, their insurance does not cover this kind of insurance - and it is prohibitively expensive for too many.
-Cancun offers a lifeline for these people and Cancun at least, is only a few hours flight away.
+Unfortunately, for many North Americans, their insurance either does not fully cover this procedure, or requirements prohibit many patients from participating.
+In any case, weight loss procedures in North America and other countries is too expensive for too many.
+Mexico offers a lifeline for these people and Cancun is only a few hours' flight away.

-Booking with Medical Departures gives you an additional layer of protection.
-We have already performed our own background checks on doctor qualifications, visited clinics and got hold of former patient reviews.
-Alongside price information, maps and color photos which you can find under each clinic listing on our website you get a reasonably accurate overall picture of the credentials of each clinic - enabling you to make an informed choice.
+Booking with Medical Departures can provide you an additional layer of protection.
+We have performed our own background checks on doctor qualifications, visited clinics and we publish verified former patient reviews.
+Alongside price information, maps and color photos which you can find under each clinic listing on our website, you can achieve an accurate assessment of the credentials of each clinic, enabling you to make an informed choice.

 Below, find three of our top-rated partner facilities in Cancun that offer different types of bariatric surgery to international patients:

-However, as you begin to feel healthier and the weight starts to drop off you will feel a lot better.
+However, as you begin to feel healthier and the weight starts to drop off you will join others like you who have changed their lives with weight loss interventions.

 The cost of bariatric surgery in Mexico varies depending on the exact procedure, but on average it costs US $5,400 (CAN $7,000; UK £3,700; EURO €4,800; AUS $7,200).